ubco-mds-2020-labs/dashboard-project-nba-dashboard/meeting_discussion_topics.md

     - We can always use this project to learn the basics of making a dashboard, and then spend time in the future making a really interesting dashboard that would require more work.

+- Discuss what is the best way to use Github and collaborate:
+    - Will we use branches and work on the same files or different files?
+    - How/If we will use pull requests.

 - Divide up the following assignments for the proposal:

     1. Motivation and Purpose